ClDaly2904/contact-book/README.md

 - Python libraries
     - gspread - Python API for google sheets.
 Allows user to open a spreadsheet, read/write/format cell ranges and provides sharing and access control
     - google auth - the Google authentication library for Python.
 Provides the ability, to authenticate to Google APIs and integrate with HTTP libraries
+    - tabulate to create a table to display all contacts in for display_all function
 - Heroku for deployment and to host the Code Institute mock terminal to run the program

 ## Testing